blei920/Sms-spam/README.md

 > Warning: This tool is for educational and ethical testing purposes only.
 Do not use it for harassment or unauthorized access.
 Always comply with local laws and Twilio’s terms of service.

+## Ethical Considerations and Legal Disclaimer ⚠️

+This script is intended solely for educational purposes and authorized security assessments.
+Any use without explicit permission on servers or networks is strictly prohibited, unlawful, and unethical.
+Unauthorized activities may lead to significant legal consequences and cause substantial harm.

+Users bear full responsibility for ensuring adherence to all relevant laws and obtaining explicit authorization prior to any testing.

+The author disclaims all liability for any misuse, damages, or legal issues resulting from the use of this script.
+Use with caution and at your own risk. ⚠️

 ## ✨ Features

 - ⚡ Ultra Lightweight: Minimal dependencies, runs fast and smooth on any Python 3.x environment